Progress Measurement for Canada’s Sustainable Development Goals

 15.2.1 Proportion of species at risk showing progress towards their population and distribution objectives Increase

-15.3.1 Proportion of terrestrial (land and freshwater) areas conserved Increase
+15.4.1 Proportion of Canada’s land and inland waters conserved Increase

 16.1.1 Proportion of Canadians who reported feeling safe walking alone in their neighborhood after dark Increase